 5. Card Counter

-Card games in the casino like blackjack are all about counting.
+Card games like blackjack are all about counting.

-Although not illegal, casinos will also shut anyone they think is card counting down pretty quickly as it’s a form of advantage play.
+Although not illegal, casinos will also ban anyone they think is card counting as it’s a form of advantage play.

-If you are thinking of trying this virtually, you can’t sadly.
+If you are thinking of trying this virtually, you can’t.
 The deck is shuffled after every hand is played, preventing you from counting cards.

-As with any job, there are upsides and downsides, benefits and drawbacks with betting for a living.
+As with any job, there are upsides and downsides to betting for a living.

-You should consider these pros and cons of becoming a professional gambler carefully before embarking on it as a career:
+You should carefully consider the pros and cons of becoming a professional gambler before trying it as a career:

 - If you enjoy sports or card games, then it won’t feel like work.